RachelfromIreland/CPI-Project/README.md

 ## Credit
 - CI Django Blog and My Resume - LINK HERE
+- The background image for the project was taken from [castlefinn.ie](https://castlefinn.ie/points-of-interest/cpi-centre/).

 ## Tools
 - [Lucid Chart](https://www.lucidchart.com/pages/examples/flowchart-maker) was used to create the flowchart.